Necfru-Inc/unreachable-files/README.md

 ## Limitations

 This is a vendor self-evaluation.
 The corpus author, task author, judge and report author are the same person; there is no independent third-party judge.
-Measurement was performed in a development environment, not production.
+The corpus is 138 files / approx. 3.6 MB and does not extrapolate to real enterprise environments of hundreds of thousands of files.
+The task set is 35 items and may not represent search behaviour as a whole.
 Human search behaviour was not measured.
-The corpus is 3.6 MB / 138 files and does not extrapolate to large environments.
+The baseline condition was measured as an upper bound: every mechanically extracted keyword was issued separately and the best rank was taken, which is more favourable than a real user.
+Result retrieval was capped at the top 20 items.
 Mitigations are limited to pre-registration, a no-retry rule, full publication of per-task results and judgement rationale, and independent re-computation of all reported figures.

 Failed tasks, zero-result queries, tasks for which no query could be constructed, and every tag judged non-conforming are included as individual rows, not as aggregate counts.